robertlovin23/personal-ai-copilot-vscode/README.md

-# code-edit-qwen25 README
+# personal-ai-copilot-vscode  README

-This is the README for your extension "code-edit-qwen25".
+This is the README for your extension "personal-ai-copilot-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features